nautechsystems/nautilus_trader/docs/source/index.rst

 The value of NautilusTrader here is that this re-implementation step is circumvented, as the platform was designed from the ground up to hold its own in terms of performance and quality.

 Python has simply caught up in performance (via Cython offering C-level speed) and general tooling, making it a suitable language for implementing a large system such as this.
-The benefit here being that a Python native environment can be offered, suitable for professional quantitative traders and hedge funds.
+The benefit being that a Python native environment can be offered, suitable for professional quantitative traders and hedge funds.